 The Spirit of Japan

-at Gordon Ramsay's Lucky Cat, London
+at Gordon Ramsay's Lucky Cat, private dining rooms, London

 London-based Italian artist Marco Bettoni presents a suite of photographs that celebrate the quirky and highly-stylised illuminated signs on the roofs of Tokyo taxis.
 Each sign is highlighted against the darkness, a familiar